-Printing will start and the message "Busy...
-Please wait..." will appear on the monitor screen.
+- 1 Image : Prints one image.
+Select and then press [SET].
+Next, use [◀] and wait..." will appear on the monitor screen.
 The message will disappear after a short while, even though printing is still being performed.
 Pressing any camera button will cause the printing status to re-appear.
-The print menu screen will reappear when printing is complete.
+The print menu screen will re-appear when printing is complete.